openshift/openshift-ansible-contrib/reference-architecture/aws-ansible/README.md

 Adding nodes can be done by performing the following.
 The configuration option --node-type allows for the creation of application or infrastructure nodes.
 If the deployment is for an application node --infra-sg and --infra-elb-name are not required.

-NOTE: If `--use-cloudformation-facts` is not used the `--iam-role` or `Specify the name of the existing IAM Instance Profile:` is available visiting the IAM Dashboard and selecting the role sub-menu.
+If `--use-cloudformation-facts` is not used the `--iam-role` or `Specify the name of the existing IAM Instance Profile:` is available visiting the IAM Dashboard and selecting the role sub-menu.
 Select the node role and record the information from the `Instance Profile ARN(s)` line.
 An example Instance Profile would be `OpenShift-Infra-NodeInstanceProfile-TNAGMYGY9W8K`.